for Remembrance Day 11th November

 If only I knew back then why that grumpy old man jumped and shivered at a bang.

-of our soldiers for they are your heroes, honour, respect and remember them.
+of our soldiers die, for they are our heroes, honour, respect and remember them.